vedantpople4/my_portfolio/README.md

 # The Portfolio App
 The my_portfolio app made as a portfolio app.
-The web version will also be up soon using flutter.
+The web version will also be up soon using .

 A new Flutter application.